BardicDefense/purple-hack/README.md

 ### Holy Spell Slot Progression Table

-This shows the number of holy spells of a given spell rank that a caster with the Anointed can prepare per day (also known as their spell slots).
+This shows the number of holy spells of a given spell Rank that a caster with the Anointed can prepare per day (also known as their spell slots).
 Anointed Mages are the first number, Anointed Arcanist Warriors are the number in parentheses.
-If the mage is a specialist, they add one to each rank's spell slot total if they can cast spells of that rank.
+If the mage is a specialist, they add one to each Rank's spell slot total if they can cast spells of that Rank.

 | Character Level |  1   |  2   |  3   |  4   |  5   |
 | :-------------: | :--: | :--: | :--: | :--: | :--: |